-As of this date the top donors for 2020 are:
+As of this date, the top donors for 2022 are:

 Analysis / Bias

 In review, the primary function of the RNC is to advocate, fund, and promote Republican candidates for all levels of office.
 The bias of the RNC is very clear; they favor the Republican party and their conservative platform.

-The RNC website also publishes news from a conservative perspective that frequently uses loaded emotional language such as this Chairwoman McDaniel: Joe Biden Needs To Get His Facts Straight and this President Trump And His Task Force Are Providing Daily Hope for Americans.
+The RNC website also publishes news from a conservative perspective that frequently uses loaded emotional language, such as this Chairwoman McDaniel: Joe Biden Needs To Get His Facts Straight and this President Trump And His Task Force Are Providing Daily Hope for Americans.
 In general, the news is sometimes poorly sourced to questionable outlets such as Townhall, while others are very well sourced to credible media and government websites.
-However, statements made by the RNC has a poor track record with fact checking.
+However, statements made by the RNC have a poor track record with fact-checking.